bajoescience/Marketplace/README.md

 ## Design Goals

-- The core protocol exists in kernel space, so we want it to be as secure as possible.
+- The core protocol exists in kernel space, so it should be as secure as possible.
 - It should be fast, as it's analogous to the context switch of a kernel despite being a protocol.
 The more time is used during protocol execution (mempool operations, messaging, ...), the less useful work is done.
 - It should be as small and simple as possible, only necessary functionalities should be in the core/kernel.